rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

 The `CumlArrayDescriptor` behaves different when accessed internally (from within one of `cuml`'s functions) vs. externally (for user code outside the cuml module).
 Internally, it behaves exactly like a normal attribute and will return the previous value set.
 Externally, the array will get converted to the user's desired output type lazily and repeated conversion will be cached.

+Performing the arrray conversion lazily (i.e. converting the input array to the desired output type, only when the attribute it read from for the first time) can greatly help reduce memory consumption, but can have unintended impacts the developers should be aware of.
+For example, benchmarking should take into account the lazy evaluation and ensure the array conversion is included in any profiling.

 #### Defining Array-Like Attributes

 To use the `CumlArrayDescriptor` in an estimator, any array-like attributes need to be specified by creating a `CumlArrayDescriptor` as a class variable.